faraazmalak/mage-customer-uuid/README.md

 - Set up read-only permissions for the `uuid` attribute.
 - Implement hooks for automatic assignment during module installation and customer creation.

-## Deliverables

-- A Magento 2 extension package installable via `composer`.
-- Documentation detailing installation steps, API access, and testing procedures.
-- Bonus: Unit and integration tests ensuring the correctness of the implemented features.

 ## Installation